 Environment Texas has again recognized Austin College for its commitment to renewable energy.
-The group recently released a report that lists Austin College as one of more than 40 colleges and universities around the country that have achieved 100% renewable energy use for its electrical needs.
+The group recently released a report that lists Austin College as one of more than 40 colleges and universities around the country to achieve 100% renewable energy use for its electrical needs.
 In 2019, Environment America, Environment Texas’s parent organization, listed Austin College as second in the nation for renewable electricity use per full-time student.

 “We appreciate Environment Texas’s recognition of our environmental efforts,” said Austin College President Steven O’Day.
 “At Austin College, we seek to take any affordable measures to help safeguard the environment.
 Converting to wind-generated electricity has cost the college less than 5% of the savings from simultaneous energy conservation.
 We have discovered that buying wind power is among the easiest and most economical ways to achieve a major reduction in greenhouse gas emissions.”